pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 This page provides information about the application’s request mappings.
 For each mapping, the page displays the request handler method.
-The user can view more details of the request mapping, such as the header metadata of the application.
+You can view more details of the request mapping, such as the header metadata of the application.

-When a user clicks on the request mapping, a side panel appears.
+When you click on the request mapping, a side panel appears.
 This panel contains information about the mapping-media types `Produces` and `Consumes`.
 The panel also displays the `Handler` class for the request.
-The search feature enables the user to search for the request mapping or the method.
+The search feature enables you to search for the request mapping or the method.
 The toggle **/actuator/\*\* Request Mappings** displays the actuator-related mappings of the application.